 The transaction revenue primarily consists of fees charged to merchants for participating in our ZCITY platform upon successful sales transaction and payment service taken place between the merchants and their customers online.
-Our transaction revenue decreased by 7.4%.
-Our average percentage of growth of new merchants was approximately 0.3% throughout the five quarters as of December 31, 2023 since the establishment of ZCITY platform.
-For the three months ending on December 31, 2023, we have one additional new merchant to join our ZCITY platform.
+Our transaction revenue decreased by 7.4% 34.1%.
+Our average percentage of growth of new merchants was approximately 0.3% throughout the last five quarters as of December 31, 2023 since the establishment of ZCITY platform.
+For March 31, 2024.
+However, for the three months ended on December 31, 2023 March 31, 2024, we did not have one additional any new merchant to merchants join our ZCITY platform.